 One man about whom we know precious little is John May of the 40th Regiment of Foot.
-He was already a private soldier in the regiment at the beginning of 1775 and embarked with his comrades for American in May of that year.
+Having worked as a turner before he joined the army, he was already a private soldier in the regiment at the beginning of 1775 and embarked with his comrades for America in May of that year.
 The regiment arrived in Boston shortly after the battle of Bunker Hill and endured a difficult winter in that besieged city.
 The fall of 1776 saw them on the aggressive campaign that drove American forces out of New York city and across New Jersey.
 The dramatic reversal of fortunes that was initiated by Washington's crossing of the Delaware River on Christmas night in 1776 led to the battle of Princeton on 3 January 1777.
 Here the 40th Regiment was heavily involved and had several dozen men taken prisoner.

 Most of the British prisoners taken in New Jersey were sent to central Connecticut, an area away from active campaigning.
 They were distributed among several towns including Enfield, Chatham, Farmington, Bolton, Glastonbury and others.
 John May was among 17 men sent to "Symsbury" northwest of Harford.
 A year later, however, May was in the town of Goshen about 30 miles to the west.
 He may have been granted parole and allowed to work in the area, as many British prisoners were; they were a welcome supplement to a labor force depleted by the manpower needs of the American army.